Barrow-in-Furness: Radio

+Barrow and the Furness area is served by local community radio CandoFM, which broadcasts to the Barrow and Furness area, Ulverston and surrounding areas, plus online.
+CandoFM is based Barrow-in-Furness and run by 50 plus volunteers providing local news, local information as well as an eclectic mix of shows.

 Barrow is served by one commercial radio station, Heart North West, which broadcasts from Manchester and serves the area around Morecambe Bay.
 Another commercial station, Abbey FM, ceased broadcasting in February 2009 when it went into administration.
 The BBC's local radio service is BBC Radio Cumbria.

-Barrow and the Furness area is served by local community radio CandoFM.
-CandoFM broadcasts to the Barrow and Furness area on 106.3FM, Ulverston and surrounding areas on 107.3FM, across South Cumbria and North Lancashire on DAB plus globally available online.
-CandoFM is in Cooke Studios, Abbey Road, Barrow-in-Furness and run by 50+ volunteers providing local information as well as an eclectic mix of shows.
-CandoFM for the Community, By the Community, In the Community.

 Television

-Barrow lies in the Granada TV – North West England region with the main signal coming from the Winter Hill transmitter near Bolton.
+Barrow lies in the ITV Granada – BBC North West region with the main signal coming from the Winter Hill transmitter near Bolton.
 There is also a relay transmitter at Millom whose signal can be received in the northern end of the town.

 Various television personalities were born in the district.
 Dave Myers was a biker born in Barrow, and found fame as one half of television cookery duo the Hairy Bikers.
 Karen Taylor is a TV comedian best known for her BBC Three sketch show Touch Me, I'm Karen Taylor.
 Steve Dixon is a newsreader for Sky News, while Nigel Kneale was a well-known film and television scriptwriter.

 Wartime diarist and local housewife Nella Last's memoirs were adapted for television, with parts of the town used in filming.
 The resulting programme, Housewife, 49, written by and starring comedian Victoria Wood, was broadcast by ITV in 2006.
 It won two BAFTA awards – one for Best Single Drama, the other for Best Actress (Wood).

 CITV children's show The Treacle People had two villains named Barrow and Furness.